"Architecture starts when you carefully put two bricks together. There it begins."

-Brick is utilised exclusively in the construction of the Primary Substation for the 2012 London Olympics.
-The arrangement and composition of the material creates a building of weight and presence establishing a strong sense of permanence in clear counterpoint to the dynamic setting of the Olympic Park.
+Brick is utilised exclusively in the construction of the Primary Substation at Kings Yard.
+The arrangement and composition of the material creates a building of weight and presence establishing a strong sense of permanence.

 Carefully modulated proportions establish a strong sculptural presence while making a clear, legible form and memorable building image.
 The substation functions as a powerfully silent landmark within the public setting of the Olympic Park.